Write a Young Adult Novel

 The course

-Find a fresher, more relatable teenage voice, and new ways of coming at the big issues in Young Adult writing with hands-on support from a world-leading YA writer.
+Find a fresher, more relatable teenage voice, and new ways of coming at the big issues in Young Adult fiction with hands-on support from a world-leading YA writer.

-Working in a small group of fellow writers, we’ll start by honing your concept, thinking about age ranges and word counts for your genre, and you’ll share your idea, protagonist and first pages with the group.
+Working in a small group of fellow writers, we’ll start by honing your concept, thinking about age ranges and word counts for your genre, consider voice, viewpoint and what makes a strong opening.

 Lee Weatherly